Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Introduction

-The SHS footprint covers about 4000 square degrees of the SGP between $l$ = 210\arcdeg -- 30\arcdeg, and to a latitude, $|$b$|$ $\approx$10 -- 13\arcdeg.
-It comprises 233 distinct but overlapping $5$\arcdeg\ survey exposures on non-standard field centres $4$\arcdeg\ apart (cf. the normal 5-degree spacing), together with 40 fields covering a separate contiguous region of 650 square degrees in and around the Magellanic Clouds (Morgan, Parker \& Phillipps 1999).
-Each survey field consisted of a 3-hour H$\alpha$ Tech-Pan exposure and a matching, usually contemporaneous, 15-min broad-band (5900--6900\AA) `short-red' (SR) exposure taken with an OG590 filter\footnote{The effective wavelength of the short-red band is blueward of the widely used $R_F$ system (III-aF emulsion + RG630 filter; Couch \& Newell 1980), hence the name.
-The colour equations of this combination have been outlined by Morgan \& Parker 2005.} for continuum subtraction purposes.
+The SHS footprint covers $\sim$4000 sq. degrees of the SGP between Galactic longitudes, $l$ = 210\arcdeg -- 30\arcdeg, and to a latitude, $|$b$|$ $\approx$\,10 -- 13\arcdeg.
+It comprises 233 distinct but overlapping $5$\arcdeg\ survey exposures on non-standard field centres $4$\arcdeg\ apart (cf. the normal 5\arcdeg\ spacing for UKST fields), together with 40 fields covering a separate contiguous region of 650 sq. degrees in and around the Magellanic Clouds (Morgan, Parker \& Phillipps 1999).
+The scanned SHS data at 10\,$\mu$m (0.67\arcsec) resolution are available online in digital form through the SHS website\footnote{\url{http://www-wfau.roe.ac.uk/sss/halpha/}}, hosted by the Royal Observatory, Edinburgh.
 To date the SHS is the only high-resolution \ha\ survey covering the full SGP.
-Earlier work by J. Meaburn and co-workers used a square multi-element interference filter on the UKST, with a FWHM of 105\AA\ when used in combination with the 098-04 emulsion (Elliott \& Meaburn 1976), but the plates only covered limited areas of the SGP (e.g. Elliott, Goudis \& Meaburn 1976; Davies et al. 1978; Meaburn \& White 1982).
-However, the coverage of the Magellanic Clouds was relatively complete (Davies, Elliott \& Meaburn 1976; Goudis \& Meaburn 1978; Meaburn 1980).
-However these survey plates are not generally available to the community.
+Earlier work by J. Meaburn and co-workers used a square multi-element interference filter on the UKST, with a FWHM of 105\AA\ when used with the 098-04 emulsion (Elliott \& Meaburn 1976), but the plates only covered limited areas of the SGP (e.g. Elliott, Goudis \& Meaburn 1976; Davies et al. 1978; Meaburn \& White 1982).
+However, the coverage of the Magellanic Clouds was relatively complete (Davies, Elliott \& Meaburn 1976; Meaburn 1980), but these plates are not generally available.

-The scanned SHS data at 10$\mu$m (0.67\arcsec) resolution is available online in digital form through the SHS website\footnote{see http://www-wfau.roe.ac.uk/sss/halpha/}, hosted by the Royal Observatory, Edinburgh.
-Note that the SHS coverage is over a factor of two larger than the equivalent northern INT Photometric \ha\ Survey (IPHAS; Drew et al. 2005) which only extends to $|$b$|$ $\sim5$\arcdeg.
-There is a small area of overlap between these two surveys.
-The new VST/OmegaCam Photometric \ha\ Survey of the Southern Galactic Plane (VPHAS+; Drew et al., in preparation)\footnote{see http://www.vphasplus.org/} is the southern counterpart of IPHAS, and also only extends to $|$b$|$ $\sim5$\arcdeg.
-VPHAS+ has been underway on the ESO VST telescope in Chile since the start of 2012, but will only supersede the utility of the SHS in the Galactic bulge and inner plane ($|$b$|$ \lessim\ 5\arcdeg) regions.